mb0/book/src/02_Wakeup.md

 plausible, but dangerous nonetheless.

 Other people see the potential of waking consciousness and try to walk the same path as someone, that has previously found a way.
-Using a life story as recipe or template in that way can be helpful, but everyone still needs to decide their own fate with each step.
+Using a life story as recipe or template can be helpful, but everyone still needs to decide their own fate with each step.
 Delegating decision to scripture, custom or other people, without understanding the reasons, is often counterproductive.

 It is good to try to understand the stories in holy books of various religions, as well as studying sciences and practicing creativity.
 But the author himself learned life lessons, especially patience while completing[^5] a rogue-lite[^6] computer game saga called `Binding of Isaac: Rebirth`[^7].
-Even though it is a great game, it certainly is not right for everybody.
-The important takeaway here is that opportunities to progress on your path can be found everywhere you look.
+Even though it is a great game, it certainly is not for everybody.
+The important takeaway here is that opportunities to progress on your path can be found everywhere if you look.

 Reflection and intuition are the most resourceful guides on your path through life.
 Make good use of them!
 But beware that you have to calm your ego, in order to listen to your heart.
 Various cultures